dukesun99/ZipRerank/README.md

 # ZipRerank

-A two-stage training framework for optical document reranking using vision-language models.
+A framework for training highly efficient list-wise multimodal rerankers for long documents.

 ## Overview